wactbprot/R4CouchDB/README.md

 Every cdbFunction() gets and emits a list containing the connection set up.
 With the cdbIni() function the cdb$serverName is set to "localhost" as a default.
 There are some examples below the demo folder.

+**Note:** Check out [*sofa*](https://github.com/SChamberlain/sofa), from
+@recology_  another R package to interact with CouchDB.

 ## Getting started